plaksiki/SU-Website/reports/week3/customer-review-summary.md

 * **High Priority:**
     * Backend and database integration for the Events and [redacted] pages to ensure end-to-end functionality.
     * Implementation of .xlsx/.csv download functionality for analytics (frontend task).
-    * Development of the History section as required by technical specifications.
+    * SU History section on the main page.
 * **Medium Priority:**
-    * Refinement of the Admin Panel, including the backlog and user management (admin-controlled registration).
+    * Refinement of the Admin Panel, including the backlog.
-    * UI/UX adjustments: updating the Donation page to a simple QR/link format and fixing potential misalignment in the Dark Theme.
+    * UI/UX adjustments: fixing potential misalignment in the Dark Theme.
     * Integration of statistics visualization (pie charts) and collapsible lists for open-ended survey answers.
 * **Low Priority:**
-    * Collection of brand book assets, member photos, and department descriptions.
+    * Collection of brand book assets, member photos, and department descriptions to implement for frontend.
     * Filtering functionality for the events page.

 ### Risks